Documentation

 Quickstart

-Follow the steps below to start syncing data from CloudQuery source plugins (opens in a new tab) to destination plugins (opens in a new tab).
+Follow the steps below to start syncing data from CloudQuery source integrations (opens in a new tab) to destination integrations (opens in a new tab).

 Download CloudQuery CLI